SurajKande/python_packaging/README.md

 # publish the package in opensource
-If you’re writing an open source Python module, **PyPI** , more properly known as The ***Cheeseshop***, is the place to host it. to publish create a distributed package and follow the steps below
+If you’re writing an open source Python module and upload its package, **PyPI** (python packaging index) , more properly known as The ***Cheeseshop***, is the place to host it. to publish create a distributed package and follow the steps below

- step1: to upload you packages to the global PyPI server you’ll have to register to the PyPI website to authenticate with the PyPI
+ step1: create a districution package (as mentioned above )

-         server — in a text file named .pypirc, commonly placed in your home folder.
+ step2: to upload you packages to the global PyPI server you’ll have to register to the PyPI website to authenticate with the PyPI server — in a text file named .pypirc, commonly placed in your home folder.
 Create it, and populate it as demonstrated below:
                 ```  [distutils]
                   index-servers =
                     pypi